-This fifth volume includes books twenty one to twenty five, covering the following subjects:
+This seventh and last volume includes books thirty one to thirty seven, covering the following subjects:

-Book 23 - The remedies derived from the cultivated trees
+Book 31 - The remedies derived from the aquatic productions

-Book 24 - The remedies derived from the forest trees
+Book 32 - Remedies derived from the aquatic animals

-Book 25 - The natural history of the wild plants
+Book 36 - The natural history of stones

 - How to claim a part, and "how it all works" here

 To find a section to record, simply look at point 5. below at the sections.
 All the ones without names beside them are "up for grabs."
 Click "Post reply" at the top left of the screen and tell us which section you'd like to read (include the section number from the left-most column in the reader list, please).
 Read points 6. to 8. below for what to do before, during and after your recording.